zwallace425/SARS-CoV-2_Pipeline/README.md

 	NOTE: Scoring PANGO Lineages not permitted with FASTA data.
 Additionally, any '--protein' input will be ignored

+### (2) Plotting growth of covariates/mutations/lineages:

+NOTE: The plots will only dispaly the 15 covariates/mutations/lineages with the highest prevlance within a six month window.
+NOTE: Plotting only allowed with GISAID Metatdata file

+To plot growth of full proteome covariates or mutations:

+	(13) Covariates: python main.py --gisaid [GISAID Metadata File] --plot covariates (14) Single Mutations: pyton main.py --gisaid [GISAID Metadata File] --plot mutations

+To plot growth of protein specific covariates or mutations:

+	(15) Covariates: python main.py --gisaid [GISAID Metadata File] --plot covariates --protein [SARS-CoV-2 Protein] (16) Single Mutations: python main.py --gisaid [GISAID Metadata File] --plot mutations --protein [SARS-CoV-2 Protein]

+To plot growth of PANGO Lineages:

+	(17) python main.py --gisaid [GISAID Metadata File] --plot lineages

+To plot growth of covariates, mutations, or lineages specific to a region:

+	(18) [Commands 13 - 16] --region [REGION]

 The following are optional arguments that can be inputted with any of the analysis options:

 	[REQUIRED ARGS] --period [D/W/2W/M] --interval [>=2 and <=6] --n_content [>0 and <1] --seq_length [NT Sequence Length] --min_date [>2019-11-01] --max_date [YYYY-MM-DD]

-If a --max_date argument is supplied, then the pipeline will compute a Composite Score up to that date instead of up to the current date, for the purpose of studying results from the past and comparing to the present.
+If a --max_date argument is supplied, then the pipeline will compute a Composite Score or plot up to that date instead of up to the current date, for the purpose of studying results from the past and comparing to the present.

 The ranking results will be printed to the commandline and automatically deposited in the "results" directory with the current date concatenated to the filename.
 Please see the file "sample_composite_score.txt" in the "results" directory for an example output.

+The plotting results will be will be displayed to the user's screen and can be manually saved.

 There are data files that get built and saved during execuation of the pipeline and stored in the "data" directory.
 This includes compressed JSON files for covariate/mutaton region-date counts, sequence isolate counts per region-date, variant constellations